 Help us reach our 2014 lifesaving goals by making a tax-deductible gift.
 We are a top rated nonprofit, consistently ranked in the top 2% for efficiency.

 Hunger, or undernutrition, results from the insufficient intake of macro- and micro-nutrients.
 It can lead to chronic malnutrition (i.e. stunting) or the severe wasting associated with acute malnutrition.

-Acute malnutrition is the more immediate killer: It afflicts 55 million children worldwide—19 million of whom face outright starvation—and results in some 3.5 million deaths each year.
+Severe acute malnutrition is the more immediate killer: It afflicts 34 million children under five worldwide—resulting in the loss of 1 million children under five every year.
 This loss of life is all the more tragic because acute malnutrition is predictable, treatable, and cost-effective to treat.